Temps and termites are on the rise. Schedule your free inspection today.

 The black widow spider has a nasty reputation, so if you’re a California resident, you should learn how to identify it.
 You may think female black widow spiders consume the males after they mate, but this hardly ever occurs (although this is where the common name of widow spiders comes from).

-Have you seen black widow spiders around your property or do you suspect they’re around?
-You should reach out to a pest professional as soon as possible.
+Have you seen black widow spiders around your property, or do you suspect they’re around?
+You should reach out to a pest control expert as soon as possible.
 Contact Western Exterminator to fight the problem.

 Brown widow spider